nmcteam/3dash/docs/get-started.md

 The `Ssg\App()` constructor accepts the path to your site content files.

-Now you can add plugins; the order in which you add plugins is important!
+Now you can add plugins.
+The order in which you add plugins is important!
 Plugins are run in the order they are added.

-Typically, you'll add plugins to parse site files first, then add plugins that act on the parse file data.
+Add plugins that parse site files first, then add plugins that act on the parsed file data.
+Also, add plugins that provide tools _before_ plugins that need those tools.

-The final plugin is responsible for outputting files to the desired location.
-The 3dash `FilesystemWriter` plugin generates files into a local filesystem output directory.
-However, you may choose to use a custom plugin to upload generated files to an S3 bucket, for example.

 ```
 $app->add(new Ssg\Header\Ini());